emnify/product-docs/docs/service-desc/emnify-connectivity-platform.md

 # emnify connectivity platform

-emnify's connectivity platform provides solutions for configuring, deploying, maintaining and monitoring your IoT assets globally.
+emnify's connectivity platform allows you to manage and monitor the connectivity services provided by emnify's IoT eSIMs via its web-based portal and APIs.
-It it comprised of the following set of of tools.
+Additionally, the platform provides network security services to protect devices against misuse and integration with cloud services.

 ## emnify Portal

 THe web-based [emnify Portal]( https://portal.emnify.com) is the Operation Center for the IoT SuperNetwork.
 The Portal allows Enterprise customers to monitor and manage all aspects of device communication – from viewing real-time volume and costs, managing the SIM lifecycle and defining service policies to troubleshooting connectivity issues and executing and managing integrations.
 The web portal provides a fully responsive design, supporting Desktop, Mobile phones and Tablets.

 ### Operation Center